-- Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - O You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - o The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+Vhat you must pay when you get nese services Evaluation of video and/or images you send to your doctor, interpretation and follow-up by your doctor within 24 hour.
+You're not a new patient and The evaluation isn't related to an office visit in the past days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surger Non-routine dental care (covered services are limited to sur of the jaw or related structures, setting fractures of the jaw facial bones, extraction of teeth to prepare the jaw for radia treatments of neoplastic cancer disease, or services that wo be covered when provided by a physician) s if : 7 nours ry rgery or ition Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries diseases of the feet (such as hammer toe or heel spurs) \$10 copay per visit for and Medicare-covered podiatry services in your medical group.
+Prior authorization rules apply Post Hospital Meal Benefits (non-Medicare covered) Within seven days of being discharged, your doctor can request home-delivered meals for up to 7 consecutive days (2 meals per day) for each hospital admission.

-Podiatry services

-• Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs)

-\$10 copay per visit for Medicare-covered podiatry services in your medical group.

-Prior authorization rules apply

-Post Hospital Meal Benefits (non-Medicare covered)

-Within seven days of being discharged, your doctor can request home-delivered meals for up to 7 consecutive days (2 meals per day) for each hospital admission.
 The maximum allowance is \$15 per meal.
 The meal benefit covers up to 90 meals per year.

-\$0 copay or coinsurance or deductible for members eligible for the benefit.

-Prior authorization may be required.
+This benefit does not apply to your maximum out-of- pocket. \$0 copay or coinsurance or deductible for members eligible for the benefit.
+Prior authorization may be required .